uvaai/ml2/50 Module 5/30 Automated Decision Making in Society/content.md

 contradict the sentencing recommendation by the COMPAS algorithm, which we discussed in an earlier written assignment.
-It also appears in WOB-data regarding the questionair on use algorithms by the Dutch government, in the reply from the *Centrum Indicatiestelling Zorg*, which states "Er is een algoritme in gebruik dat advies geeft over een eventueel toe te kennen Zorgprofiel. [...]
+It also appears in WOB-data regarding the questionair on use algorithms by the Dutch government, in the reply from the *Centrum Indicatiestelling Zorg*, which states "Ook is er een algoritme in gebruik dat advies geeft over een eventueel toe te kennen Zorgprofiel. [...]
 Medewerkers vinden het soms lastig om, op basis van de eigen expertise, af te wijken van het voorstel dat een algoritme geeft."